 “We were known for not winning and now we are for winning.
 I don’t know what to say,” was all the overwhelmed Kanaan could offer as explanation.

 “The last lap was the longest of my lap I wanted the pace car to hurry up so bad, but I’ve enjoyed it.
 I did it.”

-Kanaan visited 15-year-old fan Andrea Brown on the eve of her emergency surgery for a brain aneurysm, and gave a her a medallion, telling her it would bring her good luck.
+Kanaan visited 15-year-old fan Andrea Brown on the eve of her emergency surgery for a brain aneurysm, and gave her the medallion, telling her it would bring her good luck.
 Apparently it worked; the surgery was successful.

 Long Years of Hard Work and Bad Luck

-Antoine Rizkallah Kanaan Filho—Kanaan’s actual name—spent sixteen years racing IndyCars before earning his day atop the sport’s most important podium.
+Antoine Rizkallah Kanaan Filho—Kanaan’s actual name—spent 16 years racing INDYCARS before earning his day atop the sport’s most important podium.

 Kanaan led 23 laps in the 2002 Indy 500 before spinning in some oil.
 He started second the following year, but finished eighth.

 In 2004 he joined Andretti Autosport—then called Andretti-Green—and won the series championship, but at Indy he finished second, despite leading 28 laps.